Gothic revolt of Euric: Course of the war

+Battle of Arles

 According to Sidonius Apollinaris, Euric then tried to conquer the Auvergne with Clermont-Ferrand as the main city.
 This area formed a wedge between his newly acquired territories and the Roman territory controlled by the Burgundians.
 In the spring of 471, Eurik again led his army against the Romans.
 He sent an army group towards the Auvergne to attack Clermont while he himself moved to Provence.

-Gundioc's defense must have been insufficient or the emperor did not trust his magister militum per Gallias, because the emperor sent in response to Euric's attack an army to Gaul.
-This would be the last such force.
+The Burgundian defence through Gondioc must have been insufficient or the emperor did not trust his magister militum per Gallias, because the emperor sent in response to Euric's attack an Imperial army to Gaul.
+This would be the last such force left Italy.
 Euric crossed the Rhone and destroyed the imperial army, whose commanders, including the emperor's son himself, were killed.
 This battle probably took place in the early summer of 471.
 After this victory, Visigothic forces overran southern Gaul, capturing Arles, Riez, Avignon, Orange, Apt, Valence, and Saint-Paul-Trois-Châteaux.
 The defeat prompted a change of track on Anthemius' part.
 Diplomacy led by a cousin of Sidonius led to halted Euric’s advance.
 During their retreat, the Aquitanian Goths devastated wide areas of the countryside.

 Aftermath

-After the defeat of the Romans at Arles, Euric conquered the main cities and extended his autority over almost the entire province of Narbonensis.
+After the defeat of the Romans at Arles, Euric conquered the main cities and extended his authority over almost the entire province of Narbonensis.
 This victory strengthened his position in South and Middle Gaul considerably, mainly because Roman authority had largely collapsed.
 The Lost of Gaul had far-reaching consequences for Emperor Anthemius.
 It led to a break with Ricimer and resulted in a civil war.
 In July 472, Ricimer besieged Rome, where Anthemius was.
 The emperor was captured and executed.
 At the same time, the Burgundy expanded their power to the Rhone Valley.
 Their king rex Gundioc made an agreement with Euric not to attack each other, allowing Euric to focus his attention on the Auvergne.
 Here, the Roman defense was led by Sidonius Apollinaris, Bishop of Clermont-Ferrand, and Ecidicus Avitus.

 With the conquests in South and Central Gaul, Euric had achieved his main goal.
 He became de facto independent of Rome and showed this by drawing up his own laws (Codex Eurician).
 This was a clear sign that he no longer considered himself part of the Roman Empire.
 Shortly after he started a war in Spain and ended the Roman presence there.